alok-kul5/finaldezitechwebsite/README.md

 - ✅ Scroll-driven SVG border animations
 - ✅ Scroll indicator dot with lerp smoothing
-- ✅ 3-layer parallax background in Hero
+- ✅ 3-layer parallax background in Hero with scales [1.01, 1.03, 1.06]
 - ✅ Word-by-word headline animation
 - ✅ Card morphing with layoutId
+- ✅ Content-line horizontal rule animations
+- ✅ Pill tags on product cards
+- ✅ Grain overlay texture
+- ✅ Condensed font support (Barlow Condensed / Space Grotesk)
-- ✅ Intersection-driven animations
+- ✅ Intersection-driven animations with stagger
 - ✅ Prefers-reduced-motion support
 - ✅ TypeScript throughout
 - ✅ Next.js App Router
 - ✅ Container max-width: 1200px
+- ✅ Theme colors: dez-bg, dez-surface, dez-primary, dez-accent, dez-muted

 ## Font Notes

 The heading font uses **Inter** (open-source) as the primary font, with **Plus Jakarta Sans** as a fallback.
+For condensed display headings, **Barlow Condensed** and **Space Grotesk** are available via the `.font-condensed` class.
+These are open-source alternatives that provide a similar condensed aesthetic.
 If the exact proprietary font from the reference site is needed, replace it in `app/layout.tsx` and document the change.

 ## Image Placeholders